-As a Canadian Certified Counsellor with my Masters in Counselling Psychology, I have experience counselling for a wide range of concerns, with a special interest in topics related to cultural transition and trauma.
-I started out my life growing up internationally, so discovered early the gifts and challenges of living between cultures.
-As an adult I have continued living oversees, working as a humanitarian with displaced populations in emergency-aid contexts.
-Both these personal and professional experiences formed my heart to serve and care for those facing displacement, as well as those living and serving internationally.
+Starting out my life growing up internationally, I discovered early the gifts and challenges of living between cultures.
+As an adult I continued living oversees, working as a humanitarian with displaced populations in emergency-aid contexts.
+Both these personal and professional experiences formed my heart to care for those facing displacement, as well as those living and serving internationally.

 As a counsellor, I see the importance of caring for the whole person, mind, body, soul, and heart.
-In addition to my masters in counselling psychology, I have trained in a variety of counselling approaches which focus on, trauma processing, communication in relationships, processing emotions, present focused practises (such as mindfulness), and narrative meaning.
-I draw upon these modalities, integrating them to meet the specific needs of the individual.
+In addition to my masters in counselling, I trained in a variety of evidence based approaches which focus on, trauma, relationships, emotions, present focused practices, and narrative meaning.
+I draw upon these, integrating them to meet the needs of the individual.
 At the core of my counselling, my hope is to provide a safe space of compassionate listening, where your story is held with the greatest respect and value.

 Canadian Certified Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association, member #:10006333.
 You can find the ethics I adhere to and the requirements of my certification here.